-The construction of the facility is proposed to be phased, with the first phase of the project planned to generate a 100 MW (approximately fifty (50) 2 MW industry standard turbines).
-The total facility would, however, not exceed 100 turbines on the proposed site.
+The construction of the facility is proposed to be phased, with a first phase of the project planned to generate a 100 MW (approximately fifty (50) 2 MW industry standard turbines).
+The total facility would, however, not exceed one hundred (100) turbines on the proposed site.
 The infrastructure associated with the total Wind Energy Facility would, therefore, include:

-- " Up to 100 wind turbine units (approximately 80m high steel tower and nacelle; 90m diameter rotor (consisting of three 45m blades)). - " A concrete foundation (of 15m x 15m) to support each turbine tower. - " Underground electrical cabling between turbines & substations. - " One or more substations (approximately 80 m X 80 m footprint).
+- " Up to 100 wind turbine units (approximately 80m high steel tower and nacelle; 90m diameter rotor (consisting of three 45m blades)). - " A concrete foundation (of 15m x 15m) to support each turbine tower. - " Underground electrical cabling between turbines and substation.